Rules and Procedures

 In deciding on extensions, the Executive Committee will take into consideration the diversity of intellectual views over time, current needs in submission portfolio management, the maintenance of high editorial quality standards, and not allowing the time commitments of co editorial appointment to become too high.
 A search committee need not be formed when deciding on extensions.

 Both Editors and Co-Editors must abide by the Society Code of Conduct.
-Failure to do so may result in their being removed from their editorial positions by the Council or the Executive Committee, respectively.
+Failure to do so may result in their being removed from their editorial positions by the Executive Committee, as discussed in Section 1.9.

 8.10 Data Editor